xlab-ub/xlab-web/README.md

 ## Pages
 Pages contain some contents, which can be loaded by ajax calls, for example when a user click on a button.
+Please check `Publication` section for a live example.

 A pages must be a `HTML` file.